uncrack-vault/android/README.md

 UnCrack is a app where you can store all your login credentials and other informations(i.e. password,username,email and etc) of the apps that you use daily, in a secure and organized way.

 ## Purpose of this app 🤨
-I see a lot of peoples are tried of memorizing all their passwords, me also sometimes forgot the login credentials.
+I see a lot of people are tried of memorizing all their passwords, me also sometimes forgot the login credentials.
 So, after thinking about this situations, this app is build, to help user's to store their passwords and other information in a secured and organized manner.

 ## Made With 🛠